 Market and promote your space

 Karilynn Thompson, a hub organizer at cSPACE in Calgary, recommends allotting enough time in your planning timeline for marketing and promotion of your cultural hub.
 You put A LOT of work into the creation of your cultural hub, and now it’s time to share the space with your community!
 Plan to begin your marketing campaign 2-3 months ahead of the opening day and/or event.

 Creative marketing through various channels is ideal: multi-media posts to Twitter, Facebook, and YouTube and shout-outs on appropriate webpages will reach a wide, digital audience.
 Looking for a more intimate strategy?
 Post-card drops to local neighborhoods are a great way to market to your immediate community.

 Celebrate wins and plan for the future

-Evaluating your cultural hub following the Culture Days weekend, or at designated performance-review periods, is a great way to see what works and what does not for your cultural hub.
+Evaluating your cultural hub following the Culture Days celebration, or at designated performance-review periods, is a great way to see what works and what does not for your cultural hub.
 Implementing a feedback system for participants, team members, and community partners will provide you with excellent data for determining the sustainability and overall impact of the cultural hub.

 Municipal Cultural Planning